-Federal Regulatory/Statutory References 37 Requirement State Regulatory, Statutory, and Policy References and Citations for Each 471(e)(5)(B)(ii) PPM 4320 (Jan 2020) Section 4.
-Consultation and coordination 471(e)(5)(B)(iv) and (vi) A. The state must: 1. engage in consultation with other state agencies responsible for administering health programs, including mental health and substance abuse prevention and treatment services, and with other public and private agencies with experience in administering child and family services, including community-based organizations, in order to foster a continuum of care for children described in paragraph 471(e)(2) and their parents or kin caregivers and 2. describe how the services or programs specified in paragraph (1) of section 471(e) provided for or on behalf of a child and the parents or kin caregivers of the child will be coordinated with other child and family services provided to the child and the parents or kin caregivers of the child under the state plans in effect under subparts 1 and 2 of part B. Not applicable PPM 4330 (Jan 2020) Section 5.
+Federal Regulatory/Statutory References Requirement State Regulatory, Statutory, and Policy References and Citations for Each 471(e)(5)(B)(ii) The state agency monitors and oversees the safety of children who receive services and programs specified in paragraph 471(e)(1), including through periodic risk assessments throughout the 12-month period in which the services and programs are provided on behalf of a child and reexamination of the prevention plan maintained for the child under paragraph 471(e)(4) for the provision of the services or programs if the state determines the risk of the child entering foster care remains high despite the provision of the services or programs.
+PPM 4320 (Jan 2020; Rev. Jan 2021) Section 4.
+Consultation and coordination 471(e)(5)(B)(iv) and (vi) A. The state must: engage in consultation with other state agencies responsible for administering health programs, including mental health and substance abuse prevention and treatment services, and with other public and private agencies with experience in administering child and family services, including community-based organizations, in order to foster a continuum of care for children described in paragraph 471(e)(2) and their parents or kin caregivers and describe how the services or programs specified in paragraph (1) of section 471(e) provided for or on behalf of a child and the parents or kin caregivers of the child will be coordinated with other child and family services provided to the child and the parents or kin caregivers of the child under the state plans in effect under subparts 1 and 2 of part B. Not applicable PPM 4330 (Jan 2020) Section 5.
 Child welfare workforce support 471(e)(5)(B)(vii) The state agency supports and enhances a competent, skilled, and professional child welfare workforce to deliver trauma-informed and evidence-based services, including- A. ensuring that staff is qualified to provide services or programs that are consistent with the promising, supported, or well supported practice models selected; and PPM 4330 (Jan 2020)